 information necessary for legal compliance, including details of ethnicity or disability or access requirements

 bank details to pay your salary and any business costs due

 payroll information such as salary, statutory payments and benefits you have received

 attachment of earnings and settlement payments

 and, for MPs:

 details of transactions and business costs, including disallowed items

 Contact with IPSA and use of our services

 correspondence, including email, telephone calls or letters, and the reasons for contacting us

-Information gathered in the course of validating expense claims or investigating matters of regulatory concern – this could include information relating to actual or alleged criminal offences or illegal activities
+information gathered in the course of validating business cost claims or investigating matters of regulatory concern – this could include information relating to actual or alleged criminal offences or illegal activities

 This list is not intended to be exhaustive and may be updated from time to time as our service needs and legal requirements dictate.